alan-turing-institute/data-safe-haven/INSTALL.md

   allow_copy: <True/False> (default False) # allow copying of text from the environment
   allow_paste: <True/False> (default False) # allow pasting of text into the environment
 azure:
+  aad_tenant_id: <the tenant ID of the Azure Active Directory where your users are registered>
   subscription_name: <my subscription name>
   admin_group_id: <the ID of an Azure security group that contains all administrators>
   location: <Azure location where resources should be deployed>